MadStu/connect-4-plus/README.md

     - Click "New" then "Create new app".
     - Enter an app name, choose your region and then click "Create app".
     - On the next page, go to the Settings Tab.
-    - Click on "Reveal Config Vars".
-Add "port" in the KEY text field and "8000" in the VALUE text field, then click the "Add" button.
     - Click on "Add buildpack" and add the python build pack first, then save changes.
     - Click on "Add buildpack" again and add the nodejs build pack for the web interface to work.
 Be sure these 2 are in that order, Python first.
     - Click on the Deploy tab at the top, select GitHub and connect to your GitHub account.